How to Make Easy Hummus

 Notes

-• Homemade hummus takes 10 minutes and tastes better than anything store-bought.
+Homemade hummus takes 10 minutes and tastes better than anything store-bought.
 Most commercial hummus contains seed oils like soybean or canola oil.
 Making your own means you control the quality of ingredients.
+Enjoy as an Eat Shed Glow® strategic snack with veggies, or add to any meal for both fiber and plant-based protein.

-• For extra smooth hummus, peel the chickpea skins before blending.
+*For extra smooth hummus: peel the chickpea skins before blending.
 It's tedious but worth it for a restaurant-quality texture.

 Previous